GoogleCloudPlatform/terraform-google-vertex-ai/CONTRIBUTING.md

 ### Interactive Execution

-1. Run `make docker_run` to start the testing Docker container in interactive mode.
+1. Run `make docker_run` to enter developer tools container

-1. Run `kitchen_do create <EXAMPLE_NAME>` to initialize the working
-   directory for an example module.

-1. Run `kitchen_do converge <EXAMPLE_NAME>` to apply the example module.

-1. Run `kitchen_do verify <EXAMPLE_NAME>` to test the example module.

-1. Run `kitchen_do destroy <EXAMPLE_NAME>` to destroy the example module state.
+2. Run `cft test list` to list available tests
+Add a new test or get name of an existing test
+3. Run `cft test run <test-name> --stage init --verbose` to initialize the test This will run a terraform init and terraform validate within the example directory with configuration to be tested.
+Iteratively develop the Terraform configs in example directory if an error is thrown.
+4. Run `cft test run <test-name> --stage apply` --verbose to apply the test configuration This will run a terraform apply.Iteratively develop the Terraform configs in example directory if an error is thrown.
+State is persisted locally, so this is safe to rerun and idempotent.
+5. Run `cft test run <test-name> --stage verify --verbose` to execute the verification tests.
+These are the statements used to assert data received from gcloud (or API) is what we expected.
+Iterate on the test/integration/example-name/example_name_test.go verify stage.
+6. Run `cft test run <test-name> --stage teardown --verbose` to teardown any resources.
+7. Rerun `cft test run <test-name> --verbose` without an explicit stage to test all stages from init to teardown to validate e2e works as expected.

 ## Linting and Formatting

-Many of the files in the repository can be linted or formatted to maintain a standard of quality.
+Many of the files within your blueprint repository can be linted or formatted to maintain a standard of quality.
+Lint tests usually validate that
+- Terraform config formatted via `terraform fmt`
+- Trailing whitespaces removed
+- Auto generated docs up to date
+- Auto generated code if any are up to date
+- File headers are correct

 ### Execution